ESGF/esgf-user-support/docs/user_guide.rst

     The basic unit in ESGF is the dataset.
 Datasets are collections of individual files.
     Some datasets contain files that represent different variables.
 Some datasets are restricted to one variable.
-    Other, like CMIP5, contained many datasets with multiple variables.
+    Others, like CMIP5, contain many datasets with multiple variables.
 To search for individual files, save a dataset to your Data Cart and search using the sub-select text box in the Data Cart itself (`see tutorial <https://esgf.github.io/esgf-user-support/user_guide.html#narrow-a-cmip5-data-search-to-just-one-variable>`_).

 #.
 Search Defaults

     By default, ESGF searches are conducted across all nodes and return only the latest version of a dataset (without replicas).
     Use the check boxes (if enabled by the project administrator) below the text box to narrow the search (see figure).
 Note that searching the Local Node means searching on the node configured for this search.
-It is possible that node is not local.
+It is possible that the node is not local.

     .. image:: images/search_options.png